|

 (DCF)

-Used mainly by MLPs, distributable cash
+Used mainly by Master Limited Partnerships

-flow is Net Income + Depreciation, Amortization & Other non-cash
+flow is net income + depreciation, amortization & other non-cash

-expenses - maintenance Capital Expenditures.
+expenses - maintenance capital expenditures.
+See the

 Distributable Cash Flow

-Coverage Ratio
+(DCF) Coverage Ratio

 The DCF ratio measures compares total